 - Financial Statements are prepared basis number of judgments depending on such elements which may vary.

 - Audit of Books of Accounts may not be fully reliable as the evidence provided by the management.

 - Audited Financial statements may not provide a true and fair view and exact position if the auditor takes faulty judgment/ Decision/ Opinion.

 - Auditor can’t expert in all the verticals of the entity, he should believe upon a judgment of other experts like Valuers, Lawyers.

-- There are some entities which can’t bear the expenses of audit.
+- There are some entities that can’t bear the expenses of the audit.

 Important Points to Note